Fujifilm GFX100RF Review

 The Less Than Exciting

-I see the benefit of being able to preview different aspect ratios, but after a novelty period, I think I would gradually do this in post-production.
+I see the benefit of previewing different aspect ratios, but after the novelty period, I would gradually do so in post-production.
 While the aspect ratio dial works well, I find it an eyesore on the back of the camera.
 I would have preferred a custom button for this.

 The same could be said about the lever on the front for the digital zoom.
-Removing them would make for an even more streamlined-looking camera, which would be more important to some of us.
+Removing them would make the camera look even more streamlined, which would be more important to some of us.
+It is so easy to bump the digital zoom lever on the front of the camera, which can be a tad frustrating if you don’t intend to.

-I already addressed the lack of IBIS in my GFX100RF preview, and not overly concerned about its absence.
-That said, my minimum allowed shutter speed (auto ISO) was 1/40 for the first few shots of the day, resulting in some blur (could have been motion blur during the portrait session).
+The GFX100RF does not have in-body image stabilization (IBIS), which is a concern to a certain degree.
+My minimum allowed shutter speed (auto ISO) was 1/40s for the first few shots of the day during my first test, resulting in some blur (possibly motion blur during the portrait session).

 Autofocus